Key takeaways

 - Paul Atkins’ biography includes a long history in financial regulation and a previous term as an SEC commissioner and adviser for fintech startups.

-- This Trump SEC pick points to a reset, with potentially significant regulation changes positioning the US as a world leader in crypto and blockchain technology.
+- Atkins’ confirmation points to a regulatory reset, with potentially significant regulation changes positioning the US as a world leader in crypto and blockchain technology.

 Gensler has been in charge since April 2021, taking a robust stance on regulating capital markets, which included cryptocurrencies.
 This led to more intense scrutiny of the crypto markets and an approach that drew heavy criticism from the industry.

-Trump’s decision to appoint Atkins has been described as a new ray of hope within the industry.
+Trump’s appointment of Atkins has been described as a new ray of hope within the industry.
 Atkins has previously spoken favorably of blockchain technology within financial systems, so many expect him to reduce SEC attacks on digital assets.

 Coinbase chief legal officer Paul Grewal echoed this sentiment, saying the appointment was “sorely needed and cannot come a day too soon.”